Dusky shark: Feeding

 The bluefish is a major prey species of dusky sharks in the northwestern Atlantic.

 The dusky shark is a generalist that takes a wide variety of prey from all levels of the water column, though it favors hunting near the bottom.
 A large individual can consume over a tenth of its body weight at a single sitting.
 The bite force exerted by a 2 m long dusky shark has been measured at 60 kg over the 2 mm2 area at the tip of a tooth.
 This is the highest figure thus far measured from any shark, though it also reflects the concentration of force at the tooth tip.
 Dense aggregations of young sharks, forming in response to feeding opportunities, have been documented in the Indian Ocean.

 The known diet of the dusky shark encompasses pelagic fishes, including herring and anchovies, tuna and mackerel, billfish, jacks, needlefish and flyingfish, threadfins, hairtails, lancetfish, and lanternfish; demersal fishes, including mullets, porgies, grunts, and flatheads, eels, lizardfish, cusk eels, gurnards, and flatfish; reef fishes, including barracudas, goatfish, spadefish, groupers, scorpionfish, and porcupinefish; cartilaginous fishes, including dogfish, sawsharks, angel sharks, catsharks, thresher sharks, smoothhounds, smaller requiem sharks, sawfish, guitarfish, skates, stingrays, and butterfly rays; and invertebrates, including gastropods, cephalopods, decapod crustaceans, barnacles, and sea stars.

 Very rarely, the largest dusky sharks may also consume sea turtles, marine mammals (mainly as carrion), and human refuse.
-However, in waters of Massachusetts, dusky sharks have been observed multiple times actively prey on grey seals (Halichoerus grypus).
+In waters of Massachusetts, dusky sharks have been observed multiple times actively prey on grey seals (Halichoerus grypus).
+In 2014, a group of 10-20 dusky sharks were observed hunting and presumbaly killing a humpback whale calf.

 In the northwestern Atlantic, around 60% of the dusky shark's diet consists of bony fishes, from over ten families with bluefish (Pomatomus saltatrix) and summer flounder (Paralichthys dentatus) being especially important.
 Cartilaginous fishes, mainly skates and their egg cases, are the second-most important dietary component, while the lady crab (Ovalipes ocellatus) is also a relatively significant food source.
 In South African and Australian waters, bony fishes are again the most important prey type.
 Newborn and juvenile sharks subsist mainly on small pelagic prey such as sardines and squid; older sharks over 2 m long broaden their diets to include larger bony and cartilaginous fishes.
 The run of the southern African pilchard (Sardinops sagax), occurring off the eastern coast of South Africa every winter, is attended by medium and large-sized dusky sharks.
 Pregnant and post-partum females do not join, possibly because the energy cost of gestation leaves them unable to pursue such swift prey.
 One South African study reported that 0.2% of the sharks examined had preyed upon bottlenose dolphins (Tursiops truncatus).